Ptujec/LaunchBar/Timezones/README.md

-# LaunchBar Action: Timezones by city
+# LaunchBar Action: Time Zones for Cities

 This simple action lets you look up the times of a lot of major cities around the world.
 [The data source is provided by Kevin Roberts](https://github.com/kevinroberts/city-timezones).
 The main purpose is to look up cities by pressing "space".